GW-datasci/25-spring-rding/Readme.md

 Data Location: Ensure the data file dc_economic_monthly_dataframe.csv is placed in the project root directory or update the file path in the code accordingly.
 Memory Requirements: Some of the machine learning and deep learning models may require significant memory.
 If you encounter memory issues, try reducing the complexity of models or processing smaller batches of data.

-Project Structure

-data/: Directory containing the raw and processed datasets notebooks/: Jupyter notebooks for exploratory data analysis and modeling src/: Source code modules requirements.txt: List of required Python packages README.md: This file

-Data Source
-This project uses a comprehensive dataset of economic indicators for Washington D.C. from 2000-2024, including:

-ZHVI (Zillow Home Value Index)
-Unemployment rate
-Consumer Price Index (CPI)
-Interest rates and mortgage rates
-GDP growth
-Median household income
-Population and demographic indicators

-Running the Analysis
-After setting up your environment, you can run the analysis by opening the Jupyter notebooks in the notebooks/ directory.
-Start with the exploratory data analysis (EDA) notebook to understand the dataset and then proceed to the modeling notebooks.
-Troubleshooting
-Missing Module Errors
-If you encounter "module not found" errors, ensure you've activated the virtual environment and installed all requirements: bashCopy# Activate environment (if not already activated) .\dc_housing_env\Scripts\activate  # Windows source dc_housing_env/bin/activate  # Mac/Linux

-# Verify pip installation is from the virtual environment
-pip -V